material-components/material-components-web/packages/mdc-list/README.md

 </ul>
 ```

-And the basic CSS is relatively trivial
+And the basic CSS is relatively trivial:

 ```css
 .msgs-list .mdc-list-item__meta {